MLatIBDM/TP_classification/README.md

-# Machine Learning courses : Image classification
+# Machine Learning courses : Image classification using MXNet framework for R

-Welcome to the Deep Learning practical course !
+Welcome to the Machine Learning practical course !

-<b>Goals:</b><br>
-- Be familiar with basic operation using MXNet-R framework
-- Play with different deep learning model architectures
-- Be aware of important steps involved during training process
-- Quantify the models accuracy

-<b> Toy problem: </b>
-- During this practical course you will build a model which will learn to classify bacteria images into distinct classes.

-<b> Input data </b>
-- A set of bacteria images

-<b> Output data </b>
-- 4 Classes: 1-cell, 2-cell, more-than-2cell, not-a-bacterua

-<h1> Setup your working environment: Import Virtual box prebuilt Ubuntu 16-04 machine and Start Rstudio !</h1>
+# First : Setup your working environment: Import Virtual box prebuilt Ubuntu 16-04 machine and Start Rstudio !

 For those who don't have already downloaded Virtual box, please download :<br>
 <li> <a href="https://www.virtualbox.org/"> Virtual box </a></li>
 <li> Activate Virtualization into the BIOS (in case it's not already done)</li>